-There will be another obvious improvement within the next 1-3 months of regular lessons as one develops consistency.
+Long story short, there will be another obvious improvement within the next 1-3 months of regular lessons as one develops consistency.

-"Why must I develop my mix voice?"
+"Why must I develop my mixed voice?"

 The question is, how many colours do you want to paint with?

-Singers are artists, and we express ourselves with our voices.
+Singers are artists, and we express themselves with our voices.
 If you have a limited range, your song selections will be limited, your styling will be limited, and your artistic expression will be limited.

 Singing in only chest voice (or head voice) is like painting with only 6 colours.
 If you establish head voice (or chest voice, whichever you are weak in/ do not have), you get another 6 colours to play with.
 And when you mix them together, you're gonna get an additional 6 x 6 = 36 colours.
 (I personally feel that it's a "x" instead of a "+", because the varying amounts of chest and head voices you choose to us will give you a whole lot more artistic freedom for your singing.
 And that's not even taking into consideration the notes from head voice extension / super head voice and whistle voice that a number of you will be able to access!)

 The most important thing is that, with the development of your mix, you'll not only have more notes to sing with; your control, ease, voice quality, endurance and dynamics all get a boost, because through developing the mix, we are actually helping you to find your best vocal balance, and then building upon that to create your very best voice.